Image

 At DFW Airport, passengers will need PreCheck, the expedited-screening service sold by the Transportation Security Administration, and an American Airlines mobile app to use the facial-recognition technology.

-Heavy rain, with a high of 92 and low of 74 degrees.
-Overcast in the morning, sunny for the afternoon, clear for the evening, cloudy overnight.
+Patchy rain nearby, with a high of 99 and low of 77 degrees.
+Cloudy in the morning, sunny in the afternoon, partly cloudy during the evening, clear overnight.